The Large Hadron-Electron Collider at the HL-LHC: Diffractive Deep Inelastic Scattering at the LHeC

-The reduced cross sections are extrapolated using the ZEUS-SJ DPDFs.
+In order to generate the pseudodata for the LHeC one needs to use certain model which extrapolates the data from HERA.
+In the study \cite{Armesto:2019gxy} described here, the reduced cross sections were extrapolated using the ZEUS-SJ DPDFs.
 Following the scenario of the ZEUS fit~\cite{Chekanov:2009aa} we work within the VFNS scheme at NLO accuracy.
+As mentioned before, there exists calculations at NNLO accuracy, however for the purposes of this analysis it is sufficient to work at NLO accuracy.
 The transition scales for DGLAP evolution are fixed by the heavy quark masses, $\mu^2 = m_h^2$ and the structure functions are calculated in the Thorne--Roberts GM-VFNS~\cite{Thorne:1997ga}.
 The Reggeon PDFs are taken from the GRV pion set~\cite{Gluck:1991ey}, the numerical parameters are taken from Tables 1 and 3 of Ref.~\cite{Chekanov:2009aa}, the heavy quark masses are $m_c = 1.35\,\GeV, m_b = 4.3\,\GeV$, and $\alpha_\mathrm{s}(M_Z^2) = 0.118$.

-The pseudodata were generated using the extrapolation of the fit to HERA data, which provides the central values, amended with a random Gaussian smearing with standard deviation corresponding to the relative error $\delta$.
+The pseudodata were generated \cite{Armesto:2019gxy} using the extrapolation of the fit to HERA data, which provides the central values, amended with a random Gaussian smearing with standard deviation corresponding to the relative error $\delta$.
 An uncorrelated $5\%$ systematic error was assumed giving a total uncertainty

 The statistical error was computed assuming a very modest integrated luminosity of $2 \, \text{fb}^{-1}$, see Ref.~\cite{Bordry:2018gri,LHeClumi}.
-For the binning adopted in this study, the statistical uncertainties have a very small effect on the uncertainties in the extracted DPDFs.
+For the binning adopted in the study \cite{Armesto:2019gxy}, the statistical uncertainties have a very small effect on the uncertainties in the extracted DPDFs.
 Obviously, a much larger luminosity would allow a denser binning that would result in smaller DPDF uncertainties.
+An extended analysis in principle could be performed for the $\sigma^{D(4)}$ which would include $t$ dependence, provided the latter could be extracted by using proper forward instrumentation.

-In Fig.~\ref{fig:sigred_ep_lhec} we show a subset of the simulated data for the diffractive reduced cross section $\xi\sigma_\text{red}$ as a function of $\beta$ in selected bins of $\xi$ and $Q^2$ for the LHeC.
+In Fig.~\ref{fig:sigred_ep_lhec} we show a subset of the simulated data for the diffractive reduced cross section $\xi\sigma_\text{red}$ as a function of $\beta$ in selected bins of $\xi$ and $Q^2$ for the LHeC \cite{Armesto:2019gxy}.
 For the most part the errors are very small, and are dominated by the systematics.
-The breaking of Regge factorisation evident at large $\xi$ comes from the large Reggeon contribution in that region, whose validity could be further investigated at the LHeC.
+The breaking of Regge factorisation, evident at large $\xi$, comes from the large Reggeon contribution in that region, whose validity could be further investigated at the LHeC.